 This animated typography video was produced as a viral for Audi based on the concept of "amusement without interruptions".

-The entertainment is in the kinetic words of characters that destroy any interruptions.
+The entertainment is in the kinetic words of characters that destroy any interruptions, truly bringing them to life in a way that’s quite literal, using 3D animation.

 An article by ZillionDesigns found that brand logos increase brand recognition by up to 80%!